mokshverma-dev/ResEle-Bootstrap-and-Tailwind-CSS/README.md

 # ResEle -Combination of Bootstrap and TailwindCSS

-ResEle is a Collection of Elements Created by Bootstrap and TailwindCSS.
+ResEle(Resoorces Elements) is a Collection of Elements Created by Bootstrap and TailwindCSS.

 ## Features